sst/guide/CONTRIBUTING.md

 # Contributing

 Thank you for considering to contribute.
-Here is what Serverless Stack Guide is trying to accomplish and how you can help.
+Here is what SST Guide is trying to accomplish and how you can help.
 We use [Discord][discord] for our contributors, feel free to join us there.

 ## Project Goals

 We are trying to create a really comprehensive and up to date guide to help people build production ready full-stack serverless applications.
 To start, we are focussing on building a CRUD API backend with Serverless Framework on AWS and a single-page app web frontend using React.

-We want Serverless Stack Guide to cover a very broad collection of technologies, services, and concepts that gives people the confidence to use this guide to build their next project.
+We want SST Guide to cover a very broad collection of technologies, services, and concepts that gives people the confidence to use this guide to build their next project.
 Too often we come across tutorials or blog posts that sound very promising but leave us hanging once we get to the complicated bits.

 However while we want to be as comprehensive as possible, we also want to make sure that you can get started easily.
 To achieve this we are using the following structure and layout.